-Fall 2013 Grades Due to the Registrar’s Office: 12 Noon, Friday, January 10, 2014
+Spring 2014 Grades Due to the Registrar’s Office: 12 Noon, Friday, May 30, 2014

-Fall 2013 Incompletes must have a grade by 12 Noon, Monday, February 10, 2014
+Spring 2014 Incompletes must have a grade by 12 Noon, Monday, June 30, 2014

-Students will be able to begin accessing grades shortly after 1:00 p.m. on January 10th.
+Students will be able to begin accessing grades shortly after 1:00 p.m. on May 30th.

 Grades are available through Zagweb only.
 Grades will not be posted and will not be given out over the phone, by email, or over the counter at the Registrar’s Office.
 Faculty assistants will not give out grades, and instructors will not post or release grades.

 Do not consider your semester and cumulative GPAs as final until all of your grades are posted.
 Both could change as updates are made.

-CALI Excellence for the Future Award Notifications will be made by Friday, January 31st.
+CALI Excellence for the Future Award Notifications will be made by Friday, June 20th.

-Web registration is not available for 1L students.
-Registration for 1L students will be completed by the Registrar.
+Web registration is not available for Incoming 1L students.
+Registration for Incoming Accelerated J.D. students will be completed by the Registrar.

-Web Add/Drop Period Begins: November 18, 2013
+Web Add/Drop Period Begins: Monday, March 31, 2014

 Changing a course from credit to audit constitutes an added and dropped course.